-Medvedev, Alexei and Goodwin, Brian and Clow, Angela and Halket, John and Glover, Vivette and Sandler , M. (1992) Inhibitory potency of some isatin analogues on human monoamine oxidase A and B. Biochemical Pharmacology, 44 (3). pp. 590-592.
+Medvedev, Alexei, Goodwin, Brian, Clow, Angela, Halket, John, Glover, Vivette and Sandler , M. (1992) Inhibitory potency of some isatin analogues on human monoamine oxidase A and B. Biochemical Pharmacology, 44 (3). pp. 590-592.
 ISSN 0006-2952Full text not available from this repository.

 Isatin is an endogenous compound which acts as a selective inhibitor of monoamine oxidase (MAO) B. In this study a range of isatin analogues were tested for their in vitro inhibition of human MAO A and B. Most of the analogues were less potent than isatin.
 Hydroxylation of the aromatic ring changed the inhibitory potency in favour of MAO A, with 5-hydroxyisatin being a potent and selective MAO A inhibitor (ic50 8?M).
 Isatinic acid, which is formed reversibly from isatin at alkaline pH, showed no inhibition.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

-|Deposited On:||07 Dec 2011 11:55|
+|Date Deposited:||07 Dec 2011 11:55|

 |Last Modified:||07 Dec 2011 11:55|